Ukraine 15 min

 Independent contractor taxes in Ukraine

-In Ukraine, you pay a flat rate of 18% on your taxable income, regardless of how much you earn.
-You must also pay a 1.5% military tax, although this is a temporary requirement.
+In Ukraine, personal tax is a flat rate of 18% on your taxable income, regardless of how much you earn.
+You must also pay a 1.5% military tax (a temporary requirement).

 In addition, you must make monthly unified social contributions (USCs) at the rate of 22%.

-If your annual income exceeds ₴1 million (around $27,000), you will need to charge and pay VAT.
+If your annual income exceeds ₴1 million (around 27,000 USD), you will need to charge and pay VAT.

 The standard VAT rate in Ukraine is 20%, although some goods and services are charged at the lower rates of 14%, 7%, and 0%.